 These lenses can be either mono or multifocal and are designed to give the optimal visual result and may also improve vision in lower contrast conditions.

 If you want a greater degree of freedom from wearing glasses these lenses may be an option.
-They work in a similar way to multifocal contact lenses and aim to give useful vision for both distance and near.
-If you have other eye problems these lenses may not be suitable, this will all be explained at your appointment.
+They work in a similar way to multifocal contact lenses and aim to give useful vision for both distance and near viewing.

-If you suffer from astigmatism then a TORIC IOL may be offered to correct / reduce this.
+If you suffer from astigmatism then a TORIC IOL may be offered to correct or reduce this.
 In most cases Astigmatism is when the clear window at the front of your eye (the cornea) is shaped more like half a rugby ball rather than half a football.

-Depending on the type of anaesthetic used the feeling should return in a few hours of the surgery but it can take days for the vision to start to improve.
+Depending on the type of anaesthetic used the feeling should return to your eye(s) within a few hours of the surgery.
+However, it can take some days for your vision to start to improve.

 These symptoms normally improve within a few days but can take several weeks to fully recover.